3 ETFs I want to buy in 2021

 Image courtesy of Invesco.

-As more RRSP contribution room opens up for me over time, I am very likely to add more QQQ inside that account once I add more of the next ETF below.
+As more RRSP contribution room opens up for me over time, I am very likely to add more QQQ there as well over time.

 - Vanguard Total Stock Market Index Fund (VTI)

-I sold all VYM, plowed that into VTI, and I’m not looking back.
+In recent years I’ve sold all VYM, plowed that into VTI and QQQ.

-With VTI, I own more than 3,600 U.S. stocks for a wimpy 0.03% management fee.
-I also avoid any U.S. withholding taxes (which are 15%) since I only keep U.S.-listed stocks like VTI inside my RRSP.
+With VTI in my wife’s acocunt she owns more than 3,600 U.S. stocks for a slim 0.03% management fee.
+I/she avoids any U.S. withholding taxes (which are 15%) since we only keep U.S.-listed stocks like VTI inside our RRSPs or LIRA.

 You can consider the same too by reading up on foreign withholding taxes here.